 It is like an eye that constantly moves, an ear constantly listening, to which nothing escapes.

 But the country also has its secret.

-Strange things happen in the evening (the prosecution will say later).
+Strange things happen in the evening (the accusation will later say).
 Things that nobody sees and nobody hears.
-When the streets are empty, a hooded man leaves the house with a woman.
+When the streets empty, a hooded man walks out of the house with a woman.

 There are children with them.